linode/docs/docs/platform/dedicated-cpu/getting-started-with-dedicated-cpu/index.md

 modified_by:
   name: Linode
 published: 2019-08-23
-title: Getting Started with Dedicated CPU
+title: Getting Started with Dedicated CPUs
 ---

 This guide will serve as a brief introduction into what a Dedicated CPU Linode is and how to add one to your Linode account.
-For more specific information regarding CPU use cases, see our [Dedicated CPU Use Case Guide](placeholder).
+Review our [Use Cases for Dedicated CPUs](/docs/platform/dedicated-cpu/dedicated-cpu-use-cases/) guide for more information about the tasks that work well on this instance type.

 ## What is a Dedicated CPU Linode?